• Home

 Volatility is the product

-Since the post-2008 financial reforms, Wall Street’s trading desks have been rebuilt around client facilitation.
+Since the post-2008 financial reforms, Wall Street‘s trading desks have been rebuilt around client facilitation.
 They don’t make money when markets go up; they make money when clients trade.
 And clients trade when prices move—it doesn’t matter the direction.
-The Iran war, the oil shock, the Liberation Day whiplash, the Greenland threats, and the Venezuela operation: each is a reason for an institutional investor to pick up the phone and reposition.
+The Iran war, the oil shock, the Liberation Day whiplash, the Greenland threats, and the Venezuela operation: Each is a reason for an institutional investor to pick up the phone and reposition.
 Volatility is the product.

 The consumer has no equivalent machinery.
-The University of Michigan’s preliminary April reading came in at 47.6, a 10.7% drop from March and the lowest in the index’s history, worse than the June 2022 trough that Republicans used as a cudgel against Biden for two straight election cycles.
+The University of Michigan’s preliminary April consumer sentiment reading came in at 47.6, a 10.7% drop from March and the lowest in the index’s history, worse than the June 2022 trough that Republicans used as a cudgel against Biden for two straight election cycles.
 The decline cut across age, income, and party.

 And Sahm told Fortune the gloom isn’t just about this spring.